euctrl-pru/opdi-portal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-TThis repos is about the source code for the OPDI portal.
+This repo contains the Quarto for the OPDI portal.

+You need to install the following Quarto extension(s):
+* `quarto add rchaput/acronyms@master`